Silk Smitha: Personal life

-She was skilled with costume design, makeup and made it her profession before entering the industry.
+She was skilled in costume design, makeup and made it her profession before joining the industry as an actress.

 Death

-On the night of 22 September 1996, after a Kannada film shoot, Smitha contacted her friend, the actress Anuradha, to discuss a serious but unspoken issue that was disturbing her.
-Later that morning, Smitha was found dead by hanging in her hotel room.
+On the night of 22 September 1996, after a Kannada film shoot, Smitha contacted her friend, the actress Anuradha, to come over to discuss a serious issue that was disturbing her.
+Later that morning, Smitha was found dead by hanging in her home at Chennai.
 She was 35 years old.

 A few months after her death, it was reported that Smitha may have died by suicide due to excess alcohol found in her body.
 The police also recovered a suicide note from her, which could not be deciphered.
-Her death remains a mystery.
+Her death remains a mystery till today.